Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 enum v4l2_mpeg_stream_type -
     The MPEG-1, -2 or -4 output stream type.
 One cannot assume anything here.
-Each hardware MPEG encoder tends to support different subsets of the available MPEG stream types.
+Each hardware MPEG encoder tends to support different subsets of the woke available MPEG stream types.
 This control is specific to multiplexed MPEG streams.
 The currently defined stream types are: